Generation Z in the Workplace: Meeting Them Where They Are

 - Gen Z will soon surpass Millennials as the largest generation.
 More than one third of the world’s population belongs to this generation.

-- This generation “values salary less than every other generation” but don’t get this wrong…salary is still the most important factor for them when deciding where to work.
+- This generation “values salary less than every other generation,” but don’t misunderstand…salary is still the most important factor for them when deciding where to work.

-- Edelman has been preparing us for this for years with their annual Trust Barometer, but it’s happening, folks.
-To win over Gen Zers, you need to have purpose and focus on social issues.
+- To win over Gen Zers, you need to have a strong purpose and focus on social issues.

 Embracing Generation Z in the Workplace

 To really meet this new generation where they are, there are a few key things you can do: